llambiel/letsecureme/post.md

 Our firewall is now configured, we can now we log on using the root account and our [SSH key](https://wiki.archlinux.org/index.php/SSH_keys).
 This isn't mandatory but highly recommended (did we said highly ?).
 Standard user / password is also supported.

-We immediately apply all the security (and non security) updates and reboot the instance with the following commands:
+The first thing we do is to apply all the security (and non security) updates and reboot the instance with the following commands:

 ```
 apt-get update && apt-get dist-upgrade -y && reboot
 ```

-We log back and enable the automatic security updates:
+We log back in and enable the automatic security updates:

 ```
 dpkg-reconfigure --priority=low unattended-upgrades